pili-zhangqiu/GameDev1_BeatHunt/README.md

 # BeatHunt: The Game - Technical Summary
-Assignment for the IGGI Module of Game Development 1, led by Dr Jeremy Gow
+Assignment for the IGGI Module of Game Development 1, led by Dr Jeremy Gow.

+Developers:
+- Dimitris Menexopoulos (DM) - Music and Sound Designer
+- Pilar Zhang Qiu (PZQ) - Programmer and Graphic Designer
+- Sahar Mirhadi (SM) - Scrum Master, User Experience and Gameplay Designer

 Final Game Builds: You can find the final MacOS and Windows builds in the /GameBuild folder.